 The embedded Linux OS gives maximum flexibility, creating a higher-level of interfacing to the external world.
 This also allows implementing customer routines and scripts on the unit directly.

-Waveform, Trigger Input, Remote Sensing and Analog Control capability.
+Waveform, Oscilloscope, Trigger Input, Remote Sensing and Analog Control capability.

 The NGPS also has the capability of having its operation synchronized to external events by using an external trigger signal fed via a BNC connector on the rear side.

 Remote sensing terminals are also present in order to compensate external voltage drops when running the power unit in C.V.
 (Constant Voltage) mode - e.g. on the resistance of the cables - thus guaranteeing that the voltage at the load is exactly at the desired value.

 An extra analog input, rated at 0 - 10 V and bandwidth at 1 kHz, is also provided for compatibilty with older systems where a DAC was used in order to control the power unit.
 This feature gives the possibility of gradually upgrading the setups from the older one to the newer ones.

 Current and voltage waveforms can also be performed by the NGPS using its capability of easily pre-loading a point-by-point desired waveform and then executing it once needed.
 In cases where ramping is necessary this feature is extremely useful and improves reliabilty on timings respect to the standard solutions.

 Parallel up to 4 units for higher current and higher power ratings.